 - a.
-Reseeding Benefit: contact AFSC prior to taking acres intended for reseeding out of production. - b.
+Reseeding Benefit: contact AFSC prior to taking acres intended for reseeding out of production.
+Refer to Benefits document for information. - b.
 Unseeded Acreage Benefit: via the Land Report on or before June 20. - c.
 Harvested Production Report (HPR): on a form acceptable to AFSC once harvest is complete and not later than November 15. - d.
 Unharvested Acreage Benefit: via the HPR, report the number of unharvested acres by November 15, last date to report is on or before December 31. - e.
 Post harvest claim: via the HPR, losses must be reported before December 31 in the calendar year in which the loss is claimed to have occurred.